 – Wear light cotton clothes.
 Dress in layers, specifically wearing breathable fabrics like linens and cottons so that when you are having a hot flash, you can easily remove layers.

-– Carry a fan.
+– Carry a fan with you.

 – Avoid hot or spicy foods, alcohol, and caffeinated beverages, since they can sometimes trigger hot flashes.